Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 Air Purifiers For A Dorm Room

-Dorms house a lot of students in small spaces, and colds, sniffles and the flu tend to spread as quickly as they did in the nursery school days.
+Dorms house a lot of students in small spaces, so colds, sniffles and the flu tend to spread as quickly as they did in the preschool days.
+In addition, the damp environments and older buildings can also be conducive for mold growth.

-Air purifiers are the best defense against germs and a great option to keep air clean and reduce smells that come along with dorm life
+Air purifiers are the best defense against germs & mold spores and are an important option to keep air clean and reduce smells that come along with dorm life.

 These are a few that we recommend: